Skip to content

 The Knockagh Monument History

-The High Sheriff of County Antrim, Mr Henry Barton, managed to raise enough money to erect an obelisk in local basalt, and he raised 25,000£ in order to list the names of all those who hail from Co.
+The High Sheriff of County Antrim, Mr Henry Barton, managed to raise enough money to erect an obelisk in local basalt, and he raised 25,000£ to list the names of all those who hail from Co.
 Antrim who died in the Great War.
-On 7th of October 1922, the foundation stone was set, but financial difficulties delayed work on the monument.
+On 7 October 1922, the foundation stone was set, but financial difficulties delayed work on the monument.
 In September 1924, it was reported that work had been resumed.
 By the middle of the same year, about 2000 names had been collected.
-When the monument was eventually completed no tablets were fitted to it, to give an impression of the memorial’s huge size.
-After the deaths of Mr Henry Barton, Antrim Rural District Council was asked to adopt the monument and to complete it and it was finally completed in 1936.
+When the monument was eventually completed, no tablets were fitted to give an impression of the memorial’s colossal size after the death of Mr Henry Barton.
+Antrim Rural District Council was asked to adopt and complete the monument, which was finally completed in 1936.

-After the end of the Second World War, the Knockagh Monument was dedicated to the soldiers who lost their lives in World War I and II.
+After the Second World War ended, the Knockagh Monument was dedicated to the soldiers who lost their lives in World Wars I and II.
 The monument was restored in 1985 and once again in 2006.
-It took three months to repair the monument with a total cost of £50,000 after all 10 local councils in County Antrim contributed £1,500.
+It took three months to repair the memorial, which cost £50,000.
+Ten local councils in County Antrim had contributed £1,500.

-In the year 2018, a huge fire took place near the Knockagh Monument; firefighters were battling in order to control the fire on the County Antrim hills.
-To control the fire that broke out, they had to call crews from other fire stations, but it was hard for the crew to access some of the affected areas.
+In 2018, a massive fire took place near the Knockagh Monument; firefighters were battling to control the fire on the County Antrim hills.
+They had to call crews from other fire stations to prevent the fire that broke out, but it was hard for the crew to access some of the affected areas.
 A spokeswoman said: “Firefighters from Carrickfergus Fire Station extinguished all accessible fire points and prevented the fire from spreading further.
 A small area of the fire remains inaccessible.
 Firefighters remain at the scene to monitor the situation.
 There is no risk to property or life.”

 Plaque Knockagh War Memorial